Vocal Cord Paralysis

 Coordinated Care

-If you have other medical conditions that may contribute to difficulty with your voice or swallowing, we will work with other providers throughout Duke Health to ensure you receive the best care from an integrated team.
+If you have other medical conditions that may contribute to difficulty with your voice, breathing, or swallowing, we will work with other providers throughout Duke Health to ensure you receive the best care from a comprehensive team.